ttu/json-flatfile-datastore/README.md

 ##### Limitations

-Dictionaries won't work when serializing JSON or data to ExpandoObjects.
+Dictionaries won't work when serializing JSON or data to __ExpandoObjects__.
 This is becauses dictionaries and objects are similiar when serialized to JSON, so serialization creates an ExpandoObject from Dictionary.
 Update's are mainly meant to be used with HTTP PATCH, so normally Replace is easier and better way to update data.

-If the update Expando is created manually then Dictionaries content can be updated.
+If the update ExpandoObject is created manually then Dictionaries content can be updated.
 Unlike List, Dictionary's whole content is replaced with the update data's content.

 ```csharp
 var player = new Player
 {